Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Abstract

 \section{Abstract}

 Experimental data are the source of understanding matter.
-However, measurable quantities are limited and theoretically important quantities are often hidden.
+However, measurable quantities are limited and theoretically important quantities are sometimes hidden.
 Nonetheless, recent progress of machine-learning techniques opens possibilities of exposing them only from available experimental data.
-In this {article}, the Boltzmann-machine method is applied to the angle-resolved photoemission spectroscopy spectra of cuprate superconductors.
-We find prominent peak structures both in normal and anomalous self-energies, but \tm{they} cancel in the total self-energy making the structure apparently invisible, while the peaks make dominant contributions to superconducting gap, hence providing a decisive testimony for the origin of superconductivity. {The relation between superfluid density and critical temperature supports involvement of universal carrier relaxation time associated with {dissipative} strange metals.} The present achievement opens avenues for innovative machine-learning spectroscopy method.
+In this paper, after establishing the reliability of the method in various careful benchmark tests, the Boltzmann-machine method is applied to the angle-resolved photoemission spectroscopy spectra of cuprate high temperature superconductors, Bi$_2$Sr$_2$CuO$_{6+\delta}$ (Bi2201) and Bi$_2$Sr$_2$CaCuO$_{8+\delta}$ (Bi2212).
+We find prominent peak structures both in normal and anomalous self-energies, but they cancel in the total self-energy making the structure apparently invisible, while the peaks make universally dominant contributions to superconducting gap, hence evidencing the signal that generates the high-$T_{\rm c}$ superconductivity.
+The relation between superfluid density and critical temperature supports involvement of universal carrier relaxation associated with dissipative strange metals, where enhanced superconductivity is promoted by entangled quantum-soup nature of the cuprates.
+The present achievement opens avenues for innovative machine-learning spectroscopy method to reveal fundamental properties hidden in direct experimental accesses.

-\section{introduction}
+\section{Introduction}

 {Momentum $k$ and energy $\omega$ dependent electron single-particle spectral function $A(k,\omega)$} can be measured with recent revolutionarily refined resolution of angle resolved photoemission spectroscopy (ARPES)\cite{Shen}.
 From $A(k,\omega)$, the interaction effects \tgx{crucial for unconventional superconductors} can be identified in the self-energy~\cite{norman1999extraction,PhysRevLett.109.056401}.
-Scanning tunnel microscope (STM) and its spectra (STS) including the quasiparticle interference method\cite{Hoffman2002} also give us insights into {the self-energy~\cite{PhysRevLett.14.108,PhysRevB.3.4065}}.
+Scanning \tgtw{tunneling} microscope (STM) and its spectra (STS) including the quasiparticle interference method~\cite{Hoffman2002} also give us insights into {the self-energy~\cite{PhysRevLett.14.108,PhysRevB.3.4065}}.